Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 DO shop your own wardrobe, or a thrift shop.
 In a moment, I’ll talk more about what you can probably source from your own wardrobe, a thrift store, or your friends.

-DO dress in layers as some Ren Fairs are in warm or hot settings.
-Do create a layer to keep the sun off, if you think that’ll be a comfort factor for you.
+DO dress in layers as some Ren Fairs are in hot or cold settings.
+If you are expecting a hot day, create a layer to keep the sun off, if you think that’ll be a comfort factor for you.
+Other Ren Faires happen early or late in the year when it may be cold or rainy and require warm layers.

-Do wear a cloak if you are staying into the night or attending a Fall event.
+Do wear a cloak if you are attending an early Spring or Fall event.
 If you are listening to music in the evening, you can sit on the cloak or use it to keep warm.
+Cloaks are so flowy and swooshy.
+If you are new to cloaks, draping one over your shoulders can make you feel remarkably confident, elegant or even powerful.

 BASIC Peasant Renaissance Costume